-David is a Partner in our Workplace Relations for Employees team.
+David is a partner in our Workplace Relations for Employees Group.
 His areas of practice include:

 David has had many successes in the Courts, however, he acknowledges that the best interest of the parties are often served by facilitating discussions between the parties, particularly in sexual harassment and discrimination cases.